alphagov/content-data-api/doc/how_to_handle_errors.md

 ## If you are a new developer to the team

-1. Subscribe to the Sentry team: #govuk-data-informed-team, which will enable notifications for Content Data Admin and Content Performance Manager.
+1. Subscribe to the Sentry team: #govuk-data-informed-team, which will enable notifications for Content Data Admin and Content Data API.

 ## If you find an Error in Sentry (Production)